yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Activates or deactivates Vault mode where all Strategies go into full withdrawal.
+Activates or deactivates Vault mode where all Strategies go into full withdrawal.
 During Emergency Shutdown: 1.
 No Users may deposit into the Vault (but may withdraw as usual.)
 2. Governance may not add new Strategies.
 3. Each Strategy must pay back their debt as quickly as reasonable to minimally affect their position.
 4. Only Governance may undo Emergency Shutdown.
 See contract level note for further details.
 This may only be called by governance or the guardian.